usvformat/USV-Format/README.md

 AUDIO folder contains the audio files (or a unique audio file) or the language folders containing the respective audios.

 Except the files (images), the same occurs in the FRAMES folder.
+The files need to be named in crescent numbers.

 The IMG folder contains the images that will be used in the video, such as tags, the thumbnail, etc.